 - Employer’s liability insurance and Public Liability insurance

-- Ability to cover lunch and travel expenses
+- Ability to cover lunch and travel expenses if the student is in the office

-- Provision of a daily supervisor for the student
+- Provision of a daily supervisor

 - Provision of training if necessary